DDM-Lab/pyibl/doc/index.rst

   .. math:: A_{i} = B_{i} + \epsilon_{i} + P_{i}

-the base level activation, the activation noise, and the partial matching correction.
+the base-level activation, the activation noise, and the partial matching correction.

-Base level activation
+Base-level activation
 ~~~~~~~~~~~~~~~~~~~~~

-The base level activation, :math:`B_{i}`, describes the frequency and recency of the instance *i*,
+The base-level activation, :math:`B_{i}`, describes the frequency and recency of the instance *i*,
 and depends upon the :attr:`decay` parameter of the :class:`Agent`, *d*.
 In the normal case, when the
-agent's :attr:`optimized_learning` parameter is ``False``, the base level activation is computed using
+agent's :attr:`optimized_learning` parameter is ``False``, the base-level activation is computed using
 the amount of time that has elapsed since each of the past appearances of *i*, which in the following
 are denoted as the various :math:`t_{ij}`.